-- Pull inventory from report column j "afn-warehouse-quantity" to update your SellerCloud FBA warehouse with inventory that FBA determined is unfillable; for example, inventory in transit.
+- Use FBA warehouse-quantity - Pulls inventory from report column j "afn-warehouse-quantity" to update your SellerCloud FBA warehouse with inventory that FBA determined is unfillable ("afn_unsellable-quantity" in the report).
+For example, this could be inventory in transit.
 If the warehouse is sellable, all inventory will be available for sale and included in the inventory feeds.
-Choose the Use FBA warehouse-quantity box.

-- Pull inventory from report column j "afn-warehouse-quantity" but exclude unfillable inventory in the inventory feeds.
-This updates your SellerCloud FBA warehouse with inventory that FBA determined is unfillable, but this inventory will not be included in the inventory feeds - even if the FBA warehouse is sellable.
+- Always Consider FBA Total Supply Quantity (auto-checks Use FBA warehouse-quantity box upon save) - Pulls inventory from report column j "afn-warehouse-quantity" but excludes unfillable inventory in the inventory feeds.
+This updates your SellerCloud FBA warehouse with inventory that FBA determined is unfillable, but this inventory will not be included in the inventory feeds even if the FBA warehouse is sellable.
 The inventory will include total quantity for inventory reporting and value purposes only.
-Choose the Always Consider FBA Total Supply Quantity box.
-(This will automatically check the Use FBA warehouse-quantity box upon Save.)

-- With this setting, you can also set the report to consider pending FBA orders and transfers, and deduct those values from the availability quantity in SellerCloud.
-Choose the Download FBA Reserved inventory breakdown box.
+- With this setting, you can also set the report to consider pending FBA orders and transfers, and deduct those values from the availability quantity in SellerCloud; select Download FBA Reserved inventory breakdown.

 FBA inventory movement

-Inventory will not update based on regular inventory movement, like the FBA Orders Report or when Shipping via FBA, and there will be no regular inventory movement history for FBA orders.
+Inventory will not update based on regular inventory movement, as with the FBA Orders Report or Shipping via FBA, and there will be no regular inventory movement history for FBA orders.
 This is to avoid duplication to adjustments in inventory levels.

 However, on the Inventory Movement page, you can click the FBA Movement tab to see FBA order movement history.
-Inventory is added to FBA by creating and shipping FBA Inbound shipments.
-Amazon receives the shipment, counts the inventory, and enters it into the FBA inventory reports.
+Inventory is added to FBA by creating and shipping FBA inbound shipments.
+Amazon receives the shipment, counts the inventory, and enters it into its FBA Inventory reports.

-Amazon may not receive all inventory at one time.
-They may decide to ship some inventory to a different Amazon Fulfillment Center, so some inventory may only be available at a later date.
+Amazon may not receive all inventory at once.
+They may decide to ship some inventory to a different Amazon fulfillment center, so some inventory may only be available at a later date.

-Sometimes the shipped quantity does not match the received quantity; Amazon may claim to have received more or less of any item.
-SellerCloud handles this discrepancy as followa:
+Sometimes, shipped quantity does not match received quantity; Amazon may claim to have received more or less of an item.
+SellerCloud handles this discrepancy as followsa:

 How FBA quantities work and how to track them

-- When the FBA Warehouse is marked as Non-Sellable - In this case, inventory will only show as aggregate inventory for products that are set as FBA fulfilled.
-Physical inventory can be tracked from the Product Warehouse link on the product's Summary Page by checking the FBA quantity shown on the dedicated FBA warehouse.
-Inventory movement can be tracked from the product's Summary page by clicking Inventory Movement > View FBA Movement.
+- When the FBA Warehouse is marked as Non-Sellable - In this case, inventory will only show as aggregate inventory for products that are set as FBA-fulfilled.
+You can track physical inventory from the Product Warehouse link on the product's Summary Page by checking the FBA quantity shown on the dedicated FBA warehouse.
+You can track inventory movement from the product's Summary page by clicking Inventory Movement > View FBA Movement.
 Here, you can also check for reserved quantities that will not be included in the aggregate inventory.

 - When the FBA Warehouse is marked as Sellable - If you set your FBA Warehouse as sellable, the inventory inside will be included into the aggregate quantities for the same products set as FBM (if they have the same ASIN).
 This workflow is often used when you are selling FBA-fulfilled products to other channels than Amazon and a specialized post-order plugin should be installed on your server (FBA Format).
 Inventory Movement will include such multi-channel orders and the Product Warehouse quantity calculations will include FBA inventory.

-- A common mistake is setting different FBA integrations to the same FBA warehouse - This causes the inventory reports to overwrite each other.
-Since SellerCloud is importing the inventory regularly, each Amazon FBA integration must be set in a separated FBA-type warehouse.
+- A common mistake is setting different FBA integrations to the same FBA warehouse.
+This causes the FBA Inventory reports to overwrite each other.
+Because SellerCloud is regularly importing the inventory, each Amazon FBA integration must be set in a separate FBA-type warehouse.